geo-smart/mlgeo-book/_sources/about_this_book/acknowledgements.md

 - [Software Carpentries](http://software-carpentry.org/lessons/)
 - [EarthDataScience](https://www.earthdatascience.org) course at CU Boulder: Lessons adapted from materials developed by Earth Lab
 - The [geohackweek](https://geohackweek.github.io/)
+- Some of the tutorials were aided by ChatGPT